 Excellent research can result in inventions which can benefit both you and society.
 Research results can lead to new products, new forms of research collaboration and sometimes to new businesses.
 The most important function of commercialisation is to ensure that new knowledge is exchanged, developed and put into production in order to ensure that research innovation benefits everyone in society and helps solve global challenges.

-If you have produced an invention in connection with your research, you must report it to Technology Transfer Office (TTO), who will help you with the process.
+If you have produced an invention in connection with your research, you must report it to the team Commercialisation and IP, who will help you with the process.

 When the process of commercialising an invention begins, contact is taken to relevant businesses or investors.
 Most often, this is done with a goal of licensing rights to the invention for commercial use.